aaryanarora04/Data-Analysis-with-Python-Internship/README.md

 🙏 Gratitude: A big shout-out to my mentors for guiding me along this path.
 Your support has been invaluable!  <br>

-🔍 What I’ll Be Doing: During this internship, I’ll be diving into Data Analysis with Pyhton.
+🔍 What I’ll Be Doing: During this internship, I’ll be diving into Data Analysis with Python.
 I can’t wait to contribute to Main Flow's mission and learn from the talented team. <br>

 Let’s connect!
 Feel free to reach out if you’d like to chat about data analysis, internships, or anything related. 🤝